 In November 2014, LIT announced the execution of an MoU with PLS to test the lepidolite potential of the PLS-owned Pilgangoora project, located in the Pilbara region of Western Australia, which is southeast of Port Hedland.
 The aim of the collaboration was to evaluate the potential of lithium mica mineralisation at Pilgangoora to produce high-grade lithium carbonate for use in advanced hi-tech batteries.

 Under the terms of the agreement, LIT will report on the ways in which the combined expertise of both companies can be optimised.
-The aim is to enable more complete exploitation of Pilgangoora’s lepidolite mineralised areas, as feed to produce lithium carbonate for the rapidly expanding global lithium battery industry.
+The aim is to enable more complete exploitation of Pilgangoora’s lepidolite mineralised areas by providing feed to produce lithium carbonate for the rapidly expanding global lithium battery industry.